-Exercise class There is a class for exercises.
+Exercise class There is a class for exercises and these are an integrated part of the course.
 The exercise problems and related material will be available at the course website.

 Mandatory homework: midterm paper In October you are given a mandatory examination problem.
 Your written answer is due two weeks later.
 You are encouraged to do a joint paper with fellow students (max. four students per group).
 During working on the problem you are most welcome to consult me.
 One of the two weeks the lecture is cancelled.
 Your paper will be evaluated (with comments) by me or the class instructor.
 In order to go in for the final written exam at the end of the semester, it is required that the midterm paper is accepted (grade not less than 2).